 Some sellers also buy products they find online, which is known as online arbitrage, and the process is the same: buy low, sell high (on Amazon).

 You may be asking yourself, “is retail arbitrage legal?”
 Fortunately, it is.
 According to the first-sale doctrine, once you purchase a product legally, you then have the right to resell that product, as long as it is sold in an unchanged condition.
-So if you buy it and sell it as new, the product must be in new condition.
+So if you buy and sell it as new, the product must be sold in new condition.

 How does retail arbitrage compare to other business models on Amazon?

 - Private label is when you create your own product label/brand, generally by modifying an existing product in the market.
 For example, you can create a higher quality garlic press than one already selling on Amazon, reproduce it from a manufacturer, and add your logo to it.
 It’s the most common method of selling on Amazon and can be incredibly profitable, but most sellers need some capital to get started.

-- Wholesale is when you buy products in bulk directly from a brand or from distributors with extra stock in order to sell on Amazon, and this also requires start-up money.
+- Wholesale is when you buy products in bulk directly from a brand or from distributors with extra stock to sell on Amazon, which also requires start-up money.
 This does not involve ordering products from retail stores.
 Wholesale is a more sustainable business model as you can replace orders every month and you are an authorized reseller, meaning you don’t have to worry so much about inauthentic claims.

 - Dropshipping is when you buy products directly from a manufacturer who fulfills the order and ships directly to the customer.

-- Handmade is the process in which you create or craft your own products to sell on Amazon.
+- Handmade is the process by which you create or craft your own products to sell on Amazon.

 Why would you choose arbitrage over other models of selling on Amazon?

-- Faster to start: Two in five (41%) retail arbitrate sellers said they were able to launch Amazon businesses in fewer than 6 weeks.
-Only a quarter (25%) of private label sellers said the same.
+- Faster to start: Two in five (33%) retail arbitrate sellers said they were able to launch Amazon businesses in less than one month.
+Only a 14% of private label sellers said the same.